hcavarsan/kftray/README.md

 ## Requirements
 To use `kftray`, ensure that the following requirements are met:
-- `kubectl` is installed and properly configured on your system.
 - Node.js and pnpm or yarn installed for building the frontend.
 - Rust is installed for backend development.